Skip to content

 Valid Exemptions

-To be exempt from the required immunizations, the original copy of one of the following must be provided to Renfrew County and District Health Unit:
+To be exempt from the required immunizations, a copy of one of the following must be provided to Renfrew County and District Health Unit:

 If you have questions regarding the exemption forms, please call us at 732-9436 or 1-833-773-0004.